The best gluten-free brownie recipe from scratch! These brownies are chewy, deeply fudgy and have that perfect crackly top! Plus they’re easy-to-make!

 - High Quality Chocolate or Chocolate Chips: My favorite brand is Guittard.
 Be sure to use a good quality of semi-sweet chocolate for these brownies!

 - Use a metal baking pan if possible.
-I find it helps conduct heat better when making gluten-free brownies and baked goods.
-I also like using this metal 9×13 pan to make this gluten-free chocolate cake.
-If all you have is a glass 9×13 pan that’s fine!
+I find a metal pan helps conduct heat better when making gluten-free brownies and baked goods.
+I also like using this light metal 9×9 pan.
+If all you have is a glass 9×9 pan that’s fine!
 It will work as well.

 - Use a high-quality gluten-free flour blend.
 A gluten-free flour blend that contains xanthan gum is really important for the structure of these brownies.